-The rules and regulations of flying and Formula Feeding
+The rules and regulations of flying with formula

-Traveling with a formula fed baby Through Airport Security
+Traveling with formula fed baby through airport security

 If you are flying with remeasured formula and water I would recommend not using a vacuum flask as it may cause issues when you pass through security.

-Flying with infant formula!
-What type of formula should you fly with
+Traveling with baby formula – what type of formula should you take

 Personally we use ready made formula.
-Undoubtedly the more expensive option but it does offer ease.
+Undoubtedly taking ready made formula on plane is the more expensive option but it does offer ease.
 All you need to think about is putting the milk in a sterilized bottle.
 We actually use chilli peeps teats when traveling instead of bottles.
 These teats can fit onto all bottled ready feeds.
 You can simply screw on the teat to the bottle of ready made formula and you are good to go.
 This saves a massive amount of space in your nappy bag and we all know space is a premium when travelling with a formula fed baby.

 Another option is to buy the formula airside.
 Check which airport you are flying from to see if this is an option.
 Some of the airports allow you to preorder so check if this option is open to you.